 How have you contributed in supporting people of diverse genders and sexualities?
 I advocate for policy that supports equality for LGBTQ+ rights both personally and professionally.

-My message to you: You are welcome here; we want you to succeed!
+My message to you: You are welcome here and we want you to succeed!

 Fun Fact: I once gave Ella Fitzgerald a kiss on the cheek!

-How have you contributedd in supporting people of diverse genders and sexualities?
-As director I work to maintain CU's ATLAS Institute as a welcoming space for all.
+How have you contributedd to supporting people of diverse genders and sexualities?
+As director I work to maintain the ATLAS Institute at CU Boulder and ensure it is a welcoming space for all.

 My message to you: ATLAS' labs and academic programs invite you to work and play with us.